tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/Datasets.md

     -->
     <kbd><img src="./images/datasetadddata.png"  /></kbd>

 8. From the lab files you downloaded, drag and drop the 'order_data_&lt;your-assigned-number>.json' file into the 'ADD DATA' section.

-You will now see a batch with a 'Loading' status.
+      You will now see a batch with a 'Processing' status.

     <!---